Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 **1\.
 Start with simple tests**

-When testing software, it is best to start with simple tests and work your way up to more complex ones.
+When testing software, it is best to start with simple tests and work up to more complex ones.

-This helps to isolate potential issues and makes it easier to identify the root cause of the problem.
+This helps to find possible problems and makes it easier to figure out what's causing them.

 **2\.
 Use version control**

 Version control is an essential tool for software development.

-It enables developers to track changes to code over time, making it easier to identify when a problem was introduced.
+It lets developers see how code had changed over time, which makes it easier to figure out when a problem started.

 ### My knowledge of coding and debugging

 As a front-end developer intern at Aptech, I worked on a crucial online application for my project manager.

-I had been working on it for weeks and almost finished.
+I had been working on it for weeks and was almost finished.

 The project involved creating a web-based application that lets users book rides online.